dwallener/ConsusisAlternate/README.md

    and give their qualitative values (e.g., 'thick neck', 'retrognathia/mandibular retrusion', 'crowded oropharynx', 'midface hypoplasia', etc.).
 ```

 That, frankly, blew my mind.
 Because there is NO WAY someone at OpenAI decided to add morphology for apnea to the GPT4+ training dataset.
 Which means it figured out how to do this simply by reading the published papers.
+And it is, again, doing it at least as well as a reasonable-size, custom-trained transformer/ML model can do it.
 This raises so many questions...

+Regarding AHI: the code used a simple method for AHI prediction.
+Each component - NoSAS, StopBang, Morphology - contributes a point.
+AHI has four levels of severity - none, light, medium, high - the scores map to those values from 0 to 3.

 # Usage